Knock.com is a mortgage lender that aims to solve the problem of tricky timing when trying to buy and sell a home at the same time.

 This certainty allows buyers to make a competitive offer on a new home.
 In most cases, buyers agree to purchase a new home only if their old home sells first.
 But this is trickier than it sounds, because lots of details (including your old home sale and financing) will have to line up perfectly.
 That’s why Knock’s non-contingent, cash-like offers stand out to sellers — and why it’s much more likely to get accepted.

 Knock also offers financial assistance to help homeowners cover the many costs of moving.
-If approved, you can receive an interest-free bridge loan that can cover:
+If approved, you’ll receive an interest-free bridge loan that can be used to cover:

 - The down payment on a new home

 - Mortgage payments on your old home until it sells

 - Up to $25,000 toward repairs on your old home

 Once you move into your new home, Knock can handle any repairs and pay the mortgage on your old property until it sells.

 At the end of the process, Knock will deduct its fees — including the balance of your bridge loan — from the proceeds of your home sale.

 It’s unlikely that you’ll end up selling your home directly to Knock.
 The company gives you a backup offer when you sign up, but you can only accept it if your home doesn’t sell on the open market after six months.